Clyde0513/clyde_website/README.md

 For now, it's work in progress of my website

-To see my website, do required installations:
--install npm
--install Vue and VueRouter
--npm install -g @vue/cli-service -g if there's errors on regarding set-Execution Policy (most likely on VScode), do this on your powershell (if windows) otherwise:
+To see my website, do required installations: install npm install Vue and VueRouter npm install -g @vue/cli-service -g if there's errors on regarding set-Execution Policy (most likely on VScode), do this on your powershell (if windows) otherwise:
--Set-ExecutionPolicy RemoteSigned -Scope CurrentUser To revert:
+Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
+To revert:
--Set-ExecutionPolicy Restricted -Scope CurrentUser
+Set-ExecutionPolicy Restricted -Scope CurrentUser